f4b6a3/tsid-creator/README.md

 - node:    2^10 = 1,024 (with adjustable bit length)
 - counter: 2^12 = 4,096 (initially random)

-Note:
+Notes:
 The node id is adjustable from 0 to 20 bits.
 The node id bit length affects the counter bit length.
+The time component can be used for ~69 years if stored in a SIGNED 64 bits integer field.
 ```

 The node identifier is a random number from 0 to 1023 (default).
-It can be replaced by a value passed to the `TsidFactory` constructor or method factory.
+It can be replaced by a value given to the `TsidFactory` constructor or method factory.

 Another way to replace the random node is by using a system property `tsidcreator.node` or a environment variable `TSIDCREATOR_NODE`.